 Josh runs the blog Money Life Wax.
 He says they want to provide the how-to mindset, and resources for others to learn how to create both financial options and life of everlasting happiness; to help make a difference in the world, even if it is a small difference.
 The goal of their content is to motivate and incite action in the reader's lives so that they can create a better financial situation for themselves.

-He and his then fiance' (now his wife) had a combined $300,000 in student loan debt and a negative $100,000 net worth.
-They currently have around $80,000 in student loans and no other debts save a mortgage.
-He says that will be paid off in 2021!
+He and his then fiance' (now wife) had a combined $300,000 in student loan debt and a negative $100,000 net worth.
+They currently have around $80,000 in student loans and no other obligations except a mortgage.
+He says he will be debt-free in 2021!
 Well done!

 Check it out here – https://moneylifewax.com/

-Thanks for taking the time to review with me.
+Thanks for taking the time to review the best personal finance blogs of 2020 with me.
 It was hard narrowing the list down to the top 25.
 That's why I added the new niche blogs to the list.
-With almost 2100 blogs listed in the Rockstar Finance directory, there is a lot to choose from.
-The list could very easily have been the top 100.
+Estimates say there are close to 2,500 finance-related blogs.
+So, this list could very quickly have been the top 100.

 I encourage you to spend some time getting to know these great writers.
 I'm confident you'll find something you can use or learn from all of them.
 As with anything, you won't love all of them.
 It's likely; there are some that you will pass on visiting a second time.
 That's OK.
 Everyone's taste is different.
 The list offers you a selection to find those blogs that speak to you and provide the information and education you're looking to find.